Tylenol with Codeine – A Powerful Combination of Painkillers

 One should be wary of the dire consequences this combination can have on one’s system.
 This is because both Tylenol and Codeine are strong pain relievers containing acetaminophen.
 Excessive doses of acetaminophen (4,000 mg per day and more) can cause serious liver damage.
 Therefore, in the long run may even require a liver transplant.
 Furthermore, one should not use the combination of Tylenol and Codeine to treat any type of pain in under-aged children.

-- If you are you are allergic to any of the ingredients found in Tylenol with Codeine.
+- If one is allergic to any of the ingredients found in Tylenol with Codeine.

-- If you have very slow or difficult breathing, or if you are having an asthma attack.
+- If one has a slow or difficult breathing, or if one is having an asthma attack.

-- If you are consuming quinidine or sodium oxybate (GHB).
+- If one is consuming quinidine or sodium oxybate (GHB).

 - If the patient is a child.